0xtlt/brainfuck-v2/README.md

 `+` | Add 1 to the actual value where you are
 `-` | Remove 1 to the actual value where you are
-`.` | Display the value where is located the pointer `[]` | Execute what is between [] as long as the final value is not 0
+`.` | Display the value where is located the pointer `$` | Display the character associated with the value where is located the pointer `[]` | Execute what is between [] as long as the final value is not 0